artefactual/atom-docs/user-manual/import-export/csv-import.rst

 parent description.

-Alternately, if you are using the command-line to perform your import, you can use the `--parent-slug` option in the command-line to indicate **all** descriptions imported should be given a specific parent.
-The use of ` --parent-slug` will override parent specification using the *parentId* or *qubitParentSlug* columns.
+Alternately, if you are using the command-line to perform your import, you can use the ``--default-parent-slug`` option in the command-line to set a default slug value, that will be used when no *qubitParentSlug* or *parentID* values have been included for the row.
+For more information, see the details in the :ref:`csv-cli-options` section below.

 Here is an example of the first few columns of a CSV file (shown in a spreadsheet application), importing a new series to an existing